-Advanced tools and simulators for design.
-DESIGN Standard communications systems between different databases, software modules and company ERP systems modules and company EKP systems.
+DESIGN Advanced tools and simulators for design.
+Standard communications systems between different databases, software modules and company ERP systems.
+PRODUCTION, ASSEMBLY AND INSTALLATION.
 Use of management systems and software tools to improve communication between the shipyard and the ancillary industry.
-The aim is to facilitate the PRODUCTION. efficiency exchange of information and integrate the different processes of the value supply chain (design, production, assembly, etc.).
-Standardization and modularization of components through the analysis and INSTALLATION. transfer of the best practices from other sectors.
+The aim is to facilitate the efficiency exchange of information and integrate the different processes of the value supply chain (design, production, assembly, etc.).
+Standardization and modularization of components through the analysis and transfer of the best practices from other sectors.
 Use of new technologies and production methods.
 Automation and robotic systems production.
-REPAIR AND Improve the usability of the ships through preventive maintenance actions, monitoring and control systems, etc. MAINTENANCE Techniques for ship recycling.
-NEW MATERIALS Develop new materials (stronger, lighter, anti-corrosion, etc.) Training in quality, environment and prevention.
-TRANSVERSALS Knowledge management.
-POLICIES RDI management.
+REPAIR AND MAINTENANCE Improve the usability of the ships through preventive maintenance action monitoring and control systems, etc. Techniques for ship recycling.
+NEW MATERIALS Develop new materials (stronger, lighter, anti-corrosion, etc.) TRANSVERSALS POLICIES Training in quality, environment and prevention.
+Knowledge management.
+RDI management.